Korean Jindo Association of America

 • spondylosis (diagnosed as a 9 yr old, suspect hereditary)

-• Canine Multifocal Retinopathy cmr1 [BEST1 Exon 2] (Discovered on Embark DNA test.
-Still need to validate the DNA test for Jindos.)
+• Canine Multifocal Retinopathy cmr1 [BEST1 Exon 2]

 • degenerative myelopathy